Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Water chestnuts and Bell pepper
+Differences between water chestnuts and bell peppers

-• Bell pepper's daily need coverage for Vitamin C is 85% higher.
+• Bell peppers' daily need coverage for vitamin C is 85% higher.

 The food types used in this comparison are Waterchestnuts, chinese, (matai), raw and Peppers, sweet, green, raw.